gabrielvfonseca/gabrielvfonseca/README.md

 Hey there!

-I am currently working towards a degree in Computer Engineering at the NOVA School of Science and Technology (NOVA SST) in Lisbon, Portugal.
+I’m a Computer Engineering student at NOVA School of Science and Technology in Lisbon, Portugal, with a solid foundation in software development—shaped by both academic experience and self-driven projects.

-I relish the opportunity to attend tech conferences and events whenever possible, as they provide valuable insights from leading products and industry experts.
-My enthusiasm is driven by constantly exploring [new ideas](https://gabfon.com/notes) and transforming innovative [projects](https://gabfon.com/projects) into reality.
+Currently, I’m building an AI-powered platform designed to help businesses align teams, make data-driven decisions, gain insights, streamline operations, and execute projects with clarity.
+As the founder, my focus is on product development, user research, and laying the groundwork to bring this vision to life.

+Beyond my startup, I work on freelance and personal projects in full-stack development, always aiming to combine creativity with technical skills to solve real-world problems.
+I stay engaged with the tech, business, and startup communities, and I’m always learning, experimenting, and iterating.

+I’m open to connecting with fellow builders, potential collaborators, and anyone interested in AI, productivity, and organizational clarity.

+Feel free to check my [website](https://gabfon.com).

 🤙